Dishonour Cheques | Cheque Dishonour

 1. There is no embargo upon the payee to successively present a dishonoured cheque during the period of its validity.

 5. On each presentation of the cheque and its dishonour, a fresh right and not cause of action accrues.
-Therefore the payee without taking pre-emptory action in exercise of his right may, go on presenting the cheque so as to enable him to exercise such right at any point of time during the validity of the cheque.
+Therefore, the payee, without taking preemptory action in exercise of his right, may go on presenting the cheque so as to enable him to exercise such right at any point of time during the validity of the cheque.

-7. Once a notice for payment is given a fresh cause of action will not arise if the cheque is presented again and it is dishonoured.
+7. Once a notice for payment is given, a fresh cause of action will not arise if the cheque is presented again and it is dishonoured.

 EFFECT OF STOP PAYMENT

-2. Even if stop payment instructions are given and notice of the same is given to the payee or holder in due course liability cannot be avoided.
+2. Even if stop payment instructions are given and notice of the same is given to the payee or holder in due course, liability cannot be avoided.

 3. The position will not be different even if the drawer had instructed the bank to stop payment prior to the presentation of the cheque for encashment.

-4. Once the cheque is issued there is a presumption, that the holder received the cheque for the discharge, of any debt or liability and merely because the drawer issues a notice to the drawee or to the bank for stoppage of the payment it will not preclude an action under the Act.
+4. Once the cheque is issued, there is a presumption that the holder received the cheque for the discharge of any debt or liability, and merely because the drawer issues a notice to the drawee or to the bank for stoppage of the payment, it will not preclude an action under the Act.

-NOTICE IN CASE OF DISHONOUR
+NOTICE IN CASE OF DISHONOUR Cheque

-2. Notice means a notice in writing.
+2. “Notice” means a notice in writing.

 3. A postal acknowledgement due containing the signature of the accused is proper proof of service of the notice on the addressee shown in the postal acknowledgement.

-4. When a notice is returned by the sender as unclaimed such date would be the commencing date in reckoning the period of 15 days.
+4. When a notice is returned by the sender as unclaimed, such date would be the commencing date in reckoning the period of 15 days.
 Such reckoning would be without prejudice to the right of the drawer of the cheque to show that he had no knowledge that the notice was brought to his address.

-However it is preferable to send the notice by registered post, as that is clear evidence of service.
+However, it is preferable to send the notice by registered post, as that is clear evidence of service.

 PERIOD OF PAYMENT

-2. The cause of action for filing complaint would arise after the completion of 15 days from the date the drawer receives the notice and fails to pay the amount within that period.
+2. The cause of action for filing a complaint would arise after the completion of 15 days from the date the drawer receives the notice and fails to pay the amount within that period.

 The drawer cannot take the excuse that he had no reason to believe when he issued the cheque that the cheque may be dishonoured on presentation for the reasons stated above.